makerdao/community/governance/votes/Executive vote - April 21, 2023.md

 - The Legal Agreements for RWA014 (Coinbase Custody) will be approved, as detailed below.
 - The DAO Resolution agreed in MIP58c4-SP1 will be executed, as detailed below.
 - The DAO Resolution to James Asset Trust will be executed, as detailed below.
+- Housekeeping for the Protocol Engineering Team's MKR vesting streams, as detailed below.

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**